 It’s the cross that has given us the freedom to refrain from judgment!

-It’s the cross that sets us free to give grace unabashedly to ourselves and those around us.
+And it’s the cross that sets us free to give grace to ourselves and those around us.
 “For freedom Christ has set us free; stand firm therefore, and do not submit again to a yoke of slavery” (Galatians 5:1).
-It’s a shame to miss the joy of loving others like Jesus.
+What a shame to miss the joy of loving others like Jesus.

 I fully admit I’m clean-car challenged.
 Eli’s teacher didn’t know what I was straining to juggle that day.
 She didn’t need any other reason to love me like Jesus did except simply to know that she was first loved by Him.
 “We love because he first loved us” (1 John 4:19).
 She acted as a window into God’s unconditional love for me when she could have shamed me.

 Lord, let me be that window for someone else.